Klortho/Eutils-JSON/rack-proxy/README.md

 Eutils-json-proxy is rack application that converts eutils xml to json

+This is a demo app contributed by [sdor](https://github.com/sdor) (Thanks!) and is not deployed anywhere, nor are there plans (at present) to deploy it.
+This is one alternative way to implement the XML-to-JSON conversion, and is here for comparison purposes.

 ## Installation and running the server

 1. Install Ruby or JRuby